 How we selected the best for this list

+In order to be included on this top list, each plan had to come from a recognised, well respected Web hosting company.
+We also had to be able to find concrete evidence of great, independent reviews of each service.
 In addition, we selected the best servers across a broad price range in order to give you at least one or two great options to suit your budget.

 Finally, we selected a cross-section of plans that are "generic" in the sense that you can host any and all types of website, and some that are focused on particular Web platforms (i.e. WordPress, or Magento).